hasanmutlu26/STM32-Micrium-ucOSIII-with-SystemView/README.md

 ### Step 2: Adding Micrium Source Code to Project
 Related commit: [Micrium Source Code Added](https://github.com/hasanmutlu26/STM32-Micrium-ucOSIII-with-SystemView/commit/18bc317e2e8c990fed6d6fabe1de50ccd88b40df)
-- The file structure I followed is different than the recommended structure in the book.
+- The file structure followed is different than the recommended structure in the book.
 - A folder named Micrium is created.
 Three new folders are created for each three source code repositories.
 - Source codes from uC-CPU, uC-LIB and uC-OS3 are copied to their respective folders. uC-OS3 source code is inside the "Source" directory.
 - There are CPU-specific port codes in each repositories.
 The appropriate port codes from each source are selected copied into their respective folders.
 - There are configuration header file templates in each three repositories.
 These files are placed in folders called "Cfg" inside the source repositories.
 A seperate folder called "Cfg" is created inside the Micrium folder and these configuration files are copied into it.
-- All of the new source code paths are added to include paths in project settings.
+- All of the new source code paths are added to source and include paths in project settings.
-- Micrium folder is included to the build.

 <br/>